eea/eionet2-dashboard/CONFIGURATION.md

     - EventTypeTooltipHybrid - Text for tooltip displayed on events list on icon for hybrid meetings.
     - EventTypeTooltipPhysical - Text for tooltip displayed on events list on icon for physical meetings.
     - EventTypeTooltipOnline - Text for tooltip displayed on events list on icon for online meetings.
+    - DashboardLeadIconTooltip - Text for tooltip displayed for Lead (PCP) in groups grid